-The Fuel Policy varies per car rental company and most policies state that the car rental must be returned with the fuel tank refilled to the same level when it was driven out.
+The Fuel Policy varies per car rental company and most policies state that the car rental must be returned with the fuel tank refilled to the same level as when it was driven out.
 Failure to return the vehicle to the same level could mean a fine and an additional surcharge for refilling the fuel tank.

 4. Toll Charges (Salik)

 Tolls or locally known as Salik are all digital which means that there is a unique ID that is tagged in your car rental.
-The average toll fee per crossing is at least AED 4 or the US $ 1.09.
+The average toll fee per crossing is at least AED 4 or US $ 1.09.
 The toll charges will automatically be charged to the car rental company and will reflect your total bill when you return your car rental.

 5. Usage Limits

 Almost all car rental companies impose daily, weekly, and monthly mileage limits to avoid excess usage that can potentially damage the car.
-The daily limit is 300 kilometers, the weekly limit 1750 kilometers and the monthly limit is 4000 kilometers.
+The daily limit is 300 kilometers, the weekly limit is 1750 kilometers and the monthly limit is 4000 kilometers.